Margaret Wente: Early life and education

 Wente was born in Evanston, Illinois and moved to Toronto, Ontario in 1964 when her mother married a Canadian.
 She has since become a naturalized Canadian citizen.
 She holds a BA in English from the University of Michigan and an MA in English from the University of Toronto.
-In 2004 Margaret Wente published Accidental Canadian, her autobiographical account of becoming a columnist at The Globe & Mail.
+In 2004 Margaret Wente published Accidental Canadian, her autobiographical account of becoming a columnist at The Globe and Mail.

 Though Wente did her undergraduate college studies in Ann Arbor, Michigan, every year from May through August she returned to Toronto to serve tables at The Coffee Mill, a Hungarian restaurant in Toronto's Yorkville neighbourhood: